Robert Wood Johnson I: Lister

 Seabury and Johnson disagreed on the distribution of the firm's profits.
 Seabury disapproved of having Johnson's brother, James Wood Johnson, in the firm.
 In 1880, Johnson sold his shares to Seabury, and agreed to abstain from the medical business for ten years.

 Johnson & Johnson

-Meanwhile, James Wood Johnson and Edward Mead Johnson started a family business called Johnson & Johnson.
-The firm struggled to remain profitable, as it had insufficient capital for a startup company.
+Meanwhile, James Wood Johnson and Edward Mead Johnson started Johnson & Johnson, which was initially a family business.
+The company struggled to remain profitable, and had insufficient capital for a startup company.
 While the two brothers were proceeding alone, Seabury was unable to pay RWJ the monthly payments that had been agreed upon when Johnson departed the partnership.
 Seabury agreed to let Johnson re-enter the medical industry if Seabury could cease making the monthly payments.
 Johnson agreed, and joined his brothers' firm, providing the capital for a fresh start.